Documents to download

 First, you give your presentation (30 minutes) and the committee asks questions.
 You then leave the room and the committee discusses your progress with your supervisor.
 Next, your supervisor leaves the room and you can discuss freely with the committee about how you feel your PhD is going.
 Finally, the committee writes the TAC report.
 The report can be signed immediately by everyone present, including the student, or circulated by email for approval and signed electronically later.
 The PV TAC is signed ONLY by the committee (not the student nor the supervisor).

 • The program director is bound by the statutes to assess the quality of the TAC exam, and to read your TAC report in full.
 He or she is either present during the TAC, or designates a reporting member among the committee members, who will report back to the program director.
-If the program director or co-director did not attend your TAC exam, he/she will read and countersign your TAC meeting report.
+If the program director or co-director did not attend your TAC exam, they will read and countersign your TAC meeting report.

 • You can at any point approach the program coordinator or the program director to discuss matters of supervision.

-Before the TAC exam, at any point during the first year, you are encouraged to use the ‘Expectation Scales’ document which helps spot any differences in your and your supervisor’s expectations towards the PhD relationship.
+Before the TAC exam, at any point during the first year, you are encouraged to use the ‘Expectation Scales’ document which helps identify any differences in your and your supervisor’s expectations towards the PhD relationship.
 It is a good idea to discuss these things early on so that no misunderstandings arise.

-The TAC meeting report is not confidential and seen by all parties present (student, PI, committee).
+The TAC meeting report is not confidential and is seen by all parties present (student, PI, committee).
 If any matters of a conflictual or confidential nature are discussed during the TAC exam, the student or the PI may ask the committee to keep these matters out of the TAC report.
-In such cases, the student, the PI, or the committee are encouraged to approach the program director to solve the issue.
+In such cases, the student, the PI, or the committee are encouraged to approach the program director to resolve the issue.

 Course portfolio and collection of credits